Blog

 "The whole is more than the sum of its parts."

-That night, which was typical at the time, a lot of us kids spent the evening roller-skating at the armory.
-I recall hearing REO Speedwagon's "Take it on the Run", Hall and Oat's, "Kiss is on My List", Cool and the Gang's, "Celebration" and the GoGo's, "We Got the Beat" a few times that night as we made our laps around the makeshift roller rink our town provided.
-It was very dichotomous.
-Earlier we had just seen something awful and now here we were having fun.
+That night, life carried on as it always had—an odd contrast to the day’s events.
+As was common at the time, many of us spent the evening roller-skating at the armory.
+REO Speedwagon’s "Take It on the Run," Hall & Oates’ "Kiss on My List," Kool & the Gang’s "Celebration," and the Go-Go’s "We Got the Beat" played in rotation as we skated laps around our town’s makeshift rink.
+The juxtaposition was unsettling: mere hours before, we had witnessed a catastrophe, and now we were laughing and having fun.

 A print of my illustration of BuNo 153101